 I wish I had building and engineering skills.
-Alas, I do not (though I’m always up for learning – Vince humors me).
+Alas, with all of skills I hope to learn in the life I have left, engineering isn’t going to be one of them.
 Catching rainwater in tanks or barrels means that you have to buy a bunch of parts.
 You have to connect the downspout to the container, you may have to connect more than one container together, and you have to connect the overflow either back to the sewer, or run the overflow elsewhere.

-You also have to be able to clean out the barrel frequently and add mosquito dunks, and you have to have a spigot for filling up a watering can or running a hose.
+You also have to be able to clean out the barrel frequently and add mosquito dunks, and you need a spigot for filling up a watering can or running a hose.
 Plus, all of these parts are going to eventually degrade with sun and weathering and will need fixing or replacing.

-This is the reason why government and experts haven’t been proactively encouraging rain catchment: It just takes one person catching water irresponsibly to flood their neighbor’s basement or start a mosquito pond to ruin it for the rest of us.
+This is one reason why local municipalities haven’t been proactively encouraging rain catchment: It takes just one person to flood their neighbor’s basement or start a mosquito pond to ruin it for the rest of us.

-So let’s catch it in the landscape responsibly and use it to our advantage.
+So let’s catch rain in the landscape responsibly and use it to our advantage!

 3. Swales are way more efficient than tanks.

 Good soil is thirsty.
 Organic matter acts like a sponge, easily holding several times its weight in water.
 Toby Hemenway in Gaia’s Garden tells us that three quarts of dry soil can easily hold one quart of water.
 When we translate that to the soil in our yard, if our yards were covered in one foot deep of rich, moist soil, it would hold as much water as a 3-inch-deep lake the size of the yard.
 It would be cost-prohibitive to install a container that could catch that much water.
 But the soil will hold it for free.